michae-lzhou/CourtCam/README.md

 7. **Important Reminder**
    Ensure there is only one `.mp4` file in the folder at a time to avoid conflicts.

 **Note:** You can exit the program at any time by pressing `CTRL-C` a couple of times.
 However, please be aware that this might result in incomplete processing or corrupted outputs.
+Restore the folder to step 3. and try again.

 ## Installation